-Since my Interview with “The Glute Guy” (my friend Bret Contreras), I have pretty much fallen in love with the Hip Thrust exercise.
+Since my Interview with “The Glute Guy” (Bret Contreras), I have pretty much fallen in love with the Hip Thrust exercise.
 Using body-weight only, I have managed to enhance the curves and the strength of my beloved behind, just by including the Hip Thrust in my workouts and learning about effective activation of the glutes

 Lately I have had a few questions regarding the progression of this exercise.
 As in where to start and how to progress.
 One mistake I made, was thinking that because I already exercise regularly and do not consider myself a beginner, I did not need to start at the basic level with an exercise such as this one and I skipped to a level too high for me (the single-leg Hip Thrust).
 So the first lesson here is understanding and accepting that regression is just as important as progression in building strength and developing good form.